The electric vehicle boom is coming

 Global automakers have all made aggressive plans to electrify their vehicles over the next 10 years, with the number of EV models available increasing from 155 at the end of 2017 to 289 by 2022.
 With the world's automotive giants jockeying for the lead in electric vehicles, VW has also just invested in QuantumScape, one of several companies working on the potential of solid state batteries.
 Solid state batteries offer advantages over the present lithium-ion technology, including higher energy density, enhanced safety, improved charging capability and smaller size.

-As sales for EVs go up, demand for oil goes down
+As sales of EVs go up, demand for oil goes down

 As EVs reach price parity with gasoline-powered cars and sales accelerate, what will the impact be on oil markets?
 According to Wood Mackenzie, higher-than-anticipated EV sales will disrupt oil markets long before they impact the power sector.
 The report projects that electric cars will knock out nearly 7 percent of global gasoline demand, mostly impacting the U.S., where Americans are driving more than ever before.